huanyushi/SYSU-SPA-Labreport-Template/README_EN.md

 Hello everyone, I am Huanyu Shi, an undergraduate student majoring in physics from School of Physics and Astronomy, class of 2019.

-The inspiration for this template came to me during my sophomore year when I found the provided Word template for writing lab reports by the college to be rudimentary, inefficient, and not aesthetically pleasing.
+The inspiration for this template came to me during my sophomore year when I found the Word template provided by the college for writing lab reports to be rudimentary, inefficient, and aesthetically unpleasing.
 Therefore, I decided to create this LaTeX template based on the format provided by the college, but with improvements.

-As graduation approaches, I've realized that this template is still being circulated within the college.
+As graduation approaches, I've realized that this template is still in circulation within the college.
 However, it was not standardized when I initially created it, and it lacked many features. **Taking all this into consideration, I have decided to update and improve this template and publish it on GitHub and Zhihu**.
-My hope is that it will be helpful to future students and also serve as a reference for students from other colleges.
+My hope is that it will be helpful to future students and also serve as a reference for students from other colleges."

-You can find the [demo PDF here](https://huanyushi.github.io/pdf/SYSU-SPA-LabReport-Template.pdf) and download the source code from the [release page](https://github.com/huanyushi/SYSU-SPA-Labreport-Template/releases).
+You can find the [demo PDF here](https://huanyushi.github.io/assets/pdf/SYSU-SPA-LabReport-Template.pdf) and download the source code from the [release page](https://github.com/huanyushi/SYSU-SPA-Labreport-Template/releases).

 Also, welcome to visit my [blog](https://huanyushi.github.io/).